zackzhuochen/zackzhuochen.github.io/index.md

 ## About Me

 Hello, my name is Zhuo Chen (陈卓), and I am currently pursuing my postgraduate studies in the Department of Political Science at Fudan University in China.
-My research interests are centered on comparative politics, particularly in the areas of intergovernmental relations, China's political economy, and ethnic politics in Africa.
+Recently, my research interests are centered on comparative politics, particularly in the areas of intergovernmental relations, China's political economy, and ethnic politics in Africa.

 ## Education

 **Fudan University (FDU)**, Shanghai, China
 Master’s in Political Science (Major in Comparative Politics), Sept 2023 – June 2026
 - GPA: 3.79/4.00
 - Core Modules: Comparative Politics, Political Methodology, The Chinese Political System, Politics of Africa

-**Hunan Normal University (HNNU)**, Changsha, China

-LL.B. in Political Science and Public Administration, Sept 2019 – June 2023
+**Hunan Normal University (HNNU)**, Changsha, China LL.B. in Political Science and Public Administration, Sept 2019 – June 2023
 - GPA: 4.65/5.00, Rank: 1/31
 -	Core Modules: Political Theory, Government and Politics of China, Quantitative Analysis of Politics, Government Economics